Oluwatomiwa12/Oluwatomiwa12/README.md

 - 👋 Hi, I'm Ebenezer
-- 👀 I’m interested in web development
+- 👀 I’m interested in Data Analytics and Data Science
-- 🌱 I’m currently learning CSS
+- 🌱 I’m currently learning on ALX
 - 📫 How to reach me ayankunletomiwa@gmail.com

 <!---